Origanum dictamnus: Fiction

-In Book XII.411–415 of Virgil's Aeneid (29-19 BC), Venus heals the wounded Aeneas with dittany: “Hereupon Venus, smitten by her son’s cruel pain, with a mother’s care plucks from Cretan Ida a dittany stalk, [dictamnum genetrix Cretaea carpi ab Ida (412)] clothed with downy leaves and purple flowers; not unknown is that herb to wild goats, when winged arrows have lodged in their flanks.”
+In Book XII.411–415 of Virgil's Aeneid (29-19 BC), Venus heals the wounded Aeneas with dittany: “Hereupon Venus, smitten by her son’s cruel pain, with a mother’s care plucks from Cretan Ida a dittany stalk, [dictamnum genetrix Cretaea carpit ab Ida (412)] clothed with downy leaves and purple flowers; not unknown is that herb to wild goats, when winged arrows have lodged in their flanks.”
 (Loeb translation).

 In Sonnet XCIII of Gaspara Stampa’s Rime, published posthumously in 1554, Stampa uses dittany as a metaphor for her lover Count Collaltino di Collalto: Egli è’l Dittamo mio, egli risana / La piaga mia (lines 12-13).

 In Canto XI of Torquato Tasso's Jerusalem Delivered (1581), Godfrey, leader of the First Crusade and the first ruler of the Kingdom of Jerusalem, is healed by a dittany salve.
 This scene is a reference to Virgil's, as the dittany used to heal Godfrey is fetched from Mount Ida, and reference is also made to the idea that goats eat dittany when wounded.

 Charles Baudelaire, in the 1857 poem Tout entière, the 43rd poem in his collection Les Fleurs du Mal, describes his lover as consisting entirely of dittany: Elle tout est dictame (line 11), "she is entirely dittany," referring to the literary tradition of Virgil and Tasso, except that the wound Baudelaire suffers from is not as literal as those that plague Aeneas or Godfrey.

 The plant helps to save the life of a character in the 1962 novel The Moon-Spinners, by Mary Stewart.

-In J. K. Rowling's Harry Potter and the Deathly Hallows (2007), Hermione Granger uses dittany to cure Ron Weasley after he was 'Splinched' while Apparating.
-Later it was used to heal burns after Harry, Hermione and Ron were injured in their raid on Bellatrix Lestrange's vault.
+In J. K. Rowling's Harry Potter and the Deathly Hallows (2007), Hermione Granger uses dittany to cure Ron Weasley after he was "splinched" while apparating.
+Later, it was used to heal burns after Harry, Hermione, and Ron were injured in their raid on Bellatrix Lestrange's vault.

 The 2017 romance novel The Honey Farm on the Hill, by Jo Thomas, takes place in Crete and is essentially all about the preservation of the plant.

-In Madeline Miller's 2018 mythic fantasy novel Circe, the witch Circe finds dittany, described as the "queen of healing", amongst other ingredients on Mount Dicte in order to create a binding charm that would reduce the insatiable hunger of the Minotaur to three months of the year.
+In Madeline Miller's 2018 mythic fantasy novel Circe, the witch Circe finds dittany, described as the "queen of healing", amongst other ingredients on Mount Dicte to create a binding charm that would reduce the insatiable hunger of the Minotaur to three months of the year.